niklasmaltzahn/CDE/README.md

 # CDE
 R-code for estimation of component specific effects via separable and controlled direct effects.
-Read / run the SE_fun file first, then
+In the SEfiles, read / run the SE_fun file first, then SE_boot_script then SE_plots.
+Simmilar order for the CDEfiles and CIFfiles.